kitatex/master-thesis/README.md

 ## Data

+The datasets are not uploaded to GitHub for size reasons.

-A pipeline for obtaining data for a certain discussion topic can be found [here](data/README_DATA.md).
+A pipeline for obtaining data for a certain discussion topic can be found [here](datasets/README_DATA.md).